Microsoft Teams: History

 On August 29, 2007, Microsoft acquired Parlano, the developer of the persistent group chat tool MindAlign.
 Years later, on March 4, 2016, Microsoft considered acquiring Slack for $8 billion.
 However, the proposal was reportedly opposed by Bill Gates, who advocated for focusing on enhancing Skype for Business instead.
 Lu Qi, then executive vice president of Applications and Services, had led the initiative to pursue the Slack acquisition.
 Following Lu's departure later that year, Microsoft announced Microsoft Teams on November 2, 2016, at an event in New York City, positioning it as a direct competitor to Slack.
 Teams launched worldwide on March 14, 2017.
-The service was initially led by corporate vice president Brian MacDonald.
+The service was initially led by corporate vice president Brian MacDonald and Chester Clamp.

 In response to the launch, Slack published a full-page advertisement in The New York Times welcoming the competition and outlining its product philosophy.
 Although Slack was used by 28 companies in the Fortune 100, The Verge wrote that executives would question paying for the service if Teams provides a similar function in their company's existing Office 365 subscription.
 However, ZDNET noted that the platforms initially served different markets, as Teams did not support external users, making it less appealing to small businesses and freelancers, a limitation Microsoft later addressed.
 In response to Teams' announcement, Slack deepened in-product integration with Google services.

 In May 2017, Microsoft announced that Teams would replace Microsoft Classroom in Office 365 Education.
 A free version of Teams was released on July 12, 2018, offering most core features at no cost, albeit with limits on users and storage.
 In January 2019, Microsoft introduced updates targeting "Firstline Workers" to improve Teams’ performance across shared or limited-access devices.

 In September 2019, Microsoft announced the retirement of Skype for Business in favor of Teams, which took effect on July 31, 2021.
 In early 2020, Microsoft introduced a push-to-talk "Walkie Talkie" feature aimed at firstline workers using smartphones and tablets over Wi-Fi or cellular networks.

 The COVID-19 pandemic significantly boosted usage of Teams.
 On March 19, 2020, Microsoft reported 44 million daily active users.
 In April, the platform logged 4.1 billion meeting minutes in a single day.

 A public preview of Microsoft Teams for Linux was released in December 2019, but the Linux client was discontinued in 2022.
 In July 2020, Microsoft shut down its video game livestreaming platform Mixer, and announced that some of its technologies would be repurposed for use in Teams.

 On February 28, 2025, Microsoft announced that Skype would be fully retired on May 5, 2025, with users given options to export their data or transition to Microsoft Teams.

 In October 2025, together with other Microsoft 365 suite apps, Teams had its logo updated.